phil-opp/blog_os/blog/post/double-faults.md

 We allocate a 4096 bytes stack (one page) for our double fault handler.
 Now we just need some way to tell the CPU that it should use this stack for handling double faults.

 ### The IST and TSS
-The Interrupt Stack Table (IST) is part of an old legacy structure called [Task State Segment] \(TSS).
-The TSS used to hold various information (e.g. processor register state) about a task in 32-bit x86 and was for example used for [hardware context switching].
+The Interrupt Stack Table (IST) is part of an old legacy structure called _[Task State Segment]_ \(TSS).
+The TSS used to hold various information (e.g. processor register state) about a task in 32-bit mode and was for example used for [hardware context switching].
 However, hardware context switching is no longer supported in 64-bit mode and the format of the TSS changed completely.

 [Task State Segment]: https://en.wikipedia.org/wiki/Task_state_segment
 [hardware context switching]: http://wiki.osdev.org/Context_Switching#Hardware_Context_Switching